Return to Previous Page

 White-winged Scoter almost certainly

-Red-breasted Merganser possibly
+Red-breasted Merganser possibly, year round

 Bald Eagle difficult to miss